oskarkorczak/technology-tutorials/scala-seed.md

-# Scala seed
+# Sample scala seed
 All details and examples of bleow features could be found at [scala-seed.g8](https://github.com/DevInsideYou/scala-seed.g8) template.

 ## Plugins
-Plugins worth looking at in most of the Scala related projects.
+Some potentially useful plugins worth looking at in Scala related projects.

 ### Git
-Allows to run git commands through sbt, when it is fired.
-It can add the prompt, as well.
+Allows to run git commands through sbt shell, when it is running.
+It can add its prompt, as well.
+Plugin details: `addSbtPlugin("com.typesafe.sbt" % "sbt-git" % "1.0.0")`

 ### Clippy
-Highlights error messages and gives advices.
+[Highlights error messages](https://github.com/softwaremill/scala-clippy) and gives advices during compilation.
 There is few configs which are in the Giter8 template.

 ### Sbt dependency updates
 In `aliases.sbt` file there is: